Imran6700/imranblogtest.github.io/index.md

+This is your home page!Wrties whatever come to mind

+Maybe an about to section or short bio

-Here you can say lots of fun things about your site.
+or may be you can write  small summary about your blog.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+Whatever you want